 Funded by the Autoimmune Encephalitis Alliance, Inc. (AE Alliance)

-The AE Alliance is pleased to announce the call for applications to our second annual AEA Community Seed grant program to support research focused on the diagnosis, management, and outcomes of individuals with autoimmune encephalitis (AE).
+The AE Alliance is pleased to announce the call for applications to our third annual AEA Community Seed Grant Program to support research focused on the diagnosis, management, and outcomes of individuals with autoimmune encephalitis (AE).

-Please submit all application documents (as PDFs) prior to the deadline by email to: email@example.com.
-Please include in the email the applicant’s full name, academic affiliation, and email address.
+Submit all application documents (as PDFs) prior to the deadline by email to: email@example.com.

 Meg Poe, Director of Patient Support, Programs and Administration